qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 the minimum and maximum X and Y values in the fields under :guilabel:`Advertised extent`.
-Clicking :guilabel:`Use Current Canvas Extent` sets these values to the extent currently displayed in the |qg| map canvas.
+Clicking :guilabel:`Use Current Canvas Extent` sets these values to the extent currently displayed in the QGIS map canvas.
-By checking |checkbox| :guilabel:`CRS restrictions`, you can restrict in which coordinate reference systems (CRS) |qg| Server will offer to render maps.
+By checking |checkbox| :guilabel:`CRS restrictions`, you can restrict in which coordinate reference systems (CRS) QGIS Server will offer to render maps.
-Use the |mActionSignPlus| button below to select those CRSs from the Coordinate Reference System Selector, or click :guilabel:`Used` to add the CRSs used in the |qg| project to the list.
+Use the |mActionSignPlus| button below to select those CRSs from the Coordinate Reference System Selector, or click :guilabel:`Used` to add the CRSs used in the QGIS project to the list.

 If you have print composers defined in your project, they will be listed in the GetCapabilities response, and they can be used by the GetPrint request to create prints, using one of the print composer layouts as a template.
-This is a |qg|-specific extension to the WMS 1.3.0 specification.
+This is a QGIS-specific extension to the WMS 1.3.0 specification.
 If you want to exclude any print composer from being published by the WMS, check |checkbox| :guilabel:`Exclude composers` and click the
 |mActionSignPlus| button below.